OpenTechSchool/javascript/_posts/2012-07-07-javascript-for-absolute-beginners.md

 alternate_language_text: Deutsch
 ---

+<div class="announcement">Sorry!
+All seats are already taken.
+You can however <a href="https://docs.google.com/spreadsheet/viewform?formkey=dFdOY0NHNDRlc2dIbDF2YW55UWNEYmc6MQ">put your name on the waiting list</a>, so that we can inform you about future workshops.</div>

 # {{ page.title }} <span class="highlight">FREE</span>

 <h1 class="subtitle">A fun, hands-on <strong>weekend workshop</strong> for non-programmers to learn the basics</h1>